Advocacy in Investment Treaty Arbitration

 Tell a story

 The second step is to include the details of the case within a broader narrative.
 In the words of film director Jean-Luc Godard: ‘Sometimes reality is too complex; stories give it form.’
 Counsel should convey complex issues in a simple way, within a compelling story.
 Studies show that we understand, absorb, categorise and memorise information better when it is included as part of a story.
-A useful way to verify the narrative is by checking the headings included in the table of contents which, by themselves, should paint a complete, compelling and persuasive picture of the case.
-The story should also be relatable to the reader, for which it may be useful to explain the intent behind the parties’ actions.
+A useful way to verify the narrative is by checking the headings included in the table of contents, which, by themselves, should paint a complete, compelling and persuasive picture of the case.
+The story should also be relatable to the reader, for whom it may be useful to explain the intent behind the parties’ actions.
 Intent may not be required to establish violations of investment treaty standards, but it may help to draw empathy from the reader.

 The maxim is that a good story is always more persuasive.
 Think, for example, how difficult it would be to absorb and memorise a three-paragraph sequence of random numbers.
 Think, instead, how easy it is to absorb and memorise Aesop’s fable of the fox and the ‘sour’ grapes.
 It is easy to understand, relatable and it ends with a moral.
 Now think about framing the actions of the counterparty in terms of Aesop’s fable.
 The state, for example, did not have the resources to pay for a main road that was being constructed by the investor, so it claimed that there were construction defects.
 Or the investor did not have the resources to build the road so it claimed that the state’s requirements were unfair and unequitable.
 Story: one of the parties could not reach the grapes so it claimed they were sour.
 Moral: many tend to find excuses for their own shortcomings.